 Dmitry Sibirtsev holds a National Treasure prize and the Worship to the Arts Gold Order for his contribution to the development of the arts and successful producer activity.
 In 2013, he was awarded the Moscow City Literature and Arts Prize in the Musical Art nomination for popularizing classical opera through the Tenors of the 21st Century art project.

-Starting from 2012, Dmitry Sibirtsev is the Director of the Kolobov Novaya Opera Theatre of Moscow.
+In 2012—2020, Dmitry Sibirtsev is the Director of the Kolobov Novaya Opera Theatre of Moscow.

 Dmitry Sibirtsev is an author and a participant (piano) of the Chamber Music Festivals in the Mirror Foyer of Novaya Opera: The Sviridov Age, dedicated to the 100th anniversary of the composer’s birth, and the Singing Crossroads annual festival (since 2014).
 He also prepared and participated in the Vocal Music of the Russian Composers soiree, dedicated to the 200th anniversary of Dargomyzhsky’s birth, All Verdi Songs (as part of the Two Masters — Two Worlds Festival),Passion, Nursery, Igor Golovatenko's Recital, Italian Songs: Part 1, Part 2 and Part 3, Russian Classical Romance (as part of the Veronika Dzhioeva Festival Opera Space).